 Going back to school is a very important step in a child’s healing after a burn injury.
 Learning and being with friends is important to your child’s progress.
+Going back to school helps your child return to a good routine and continue learning important social and academic skills.
 It is normal for you or your child to feel stress and be worried about going back to school.
 This stress can be due to changes in the way the child looks or changes in what he or she is able to do.
 The stress could simply be due to the time away from normal schedules.
-Although this step might be stressful, we encourage the child to return to his or her familiar school environment.
-For example, if your child is in a regular public school, we recommend that he or she go back to that environment, even if that choice requires special accommodations.
+Although this step might be stressful, we encourage the child to return to his or her familiar school environment as soon as possible.
+For example, if your child is in a regular public school, we recommend that he or she go back to that school.
+Extra help and other accommodations are available in schools.

 - After spending many days, weeks, or even months in the hospital, the sooner your child gets back to his or her routine the better.

 - While each child’s injury is unique, on average most children go back to school between 7 and 10 days after going home from the hospital.

 - Many things affect how your child feels about going back to school – changes to the body, changes to abilities, the size of the burn, and level of self-confidence.
 None of these things should keep your child from going back to school as soon as possible.